bluekvirus/Stage.js/implementation/HOWTO.md

 ### Need recursively rendered tree-like View?

-You can always use **CompositeView** as the view type and use this *Marionette* way of building recursively rendered views.
 It is recommended to use the built-in **Tree** widget rather than building recursive views yourself.
-The `type` configure should **NOT** be needed in any occasions when building your application.

 ### Supporting crossdomain ajax?